-So, Easter, the time of frolicking lambs and, wait…no lambs in Vienna (or Austria).
-Or very few: different country, different traditions.
+So, Easter, the time of frolicking lambs and, wait…no lambs in Vienna.
+But plenty else to make your trip enjoyable.

 Read on for details of Easter markets and events in Vienna, as well as tips on seasonal travel, weather, food, and traditions.